-In this article I will discuss how you can install and configure Grafana on AWS, which you can use to monitor your server resources.
+In this article, I will discuss how you can install and configure Grafana on AWS, which you can use to monitor your server resources.
 But before that, let’s discuss what is Grafana.

 What is Grafana

-Grafana is multi-platform open-source analytics and interactive visualization web application.
+Grafana is a multi-platform open-source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.
 It is expandable through a plug-in system.
 End users can create complex monitoring dashboards using interactive query builders.

 What is AWS